kryptokrona/kryptokrona-docs/getting_started/new_wallet.md

 **Before you get started:** The main purpose of a Paperwallet is to quickly create a wallet to start receiving funds.
 You will not be able to spend or send your funds to other people until you set up an electronic wallet.

-To get started with a Paperwallet, you can use the following link: [http://turtlecoin.lol/wallet](http://turtlecoin.lol/wallet) and follow the instructions on the page.
+To get started with a Paperwallet, you can use this link: [http://turtlecoin.lol/wallet](http://turtlecoin.lol/wallet) and follow the instructions on the page.
 Alternatively, if you want to create your wallet while you are offline, you can download the wallet generator [here](https://github.com/turtlecoin/paper-turtle).

 You should print this wallet and keep your keys in a safe place, until you are ready to import them into a electronic wallet.

-**Remember:** Do NOT give your 'Spend Key' and 'View Key' to anybody.
+**Remember:** DO NOT give your 'Spend Key' and 'View Key' to anybody.

 ## Simple Wallet (A.K.A.
 CLI Wallet)